lijqhs/blog/content/posts/design-patterns/creational-abstract-factory.md

 The Abstract Factory pattern provides an interface for creating families of related or dependent objects, without specifying their concrete classes.
 This pattern is useful when you want to create a set of related objects that work together in a coherent way, but you want to decouple the client code from the specific classes of those objects.

+## Pros of the Abstract Factory pattern

+1. It provides a way to create families of related objects without specifying their concrete classes, allowing for greater flexibility and interchangeability.
+2. It encapsulates the object creation logic within factories, making it easier to introduce new product variants or families.
+3. It promotes the principle of separation of concerns by isolating the client code from the details of object creation.

+## Cons of the Abstract Factory pattern

+1. Adding new product variants or families may require modifying the abstract factory interface and all of its implementations, which can be cumbersome and lead to code changes in multiple places.
+2. The complexity of the pattern can increase as the number of product families and their variations grows.

 Here are some more specific purposes and benefits of using these patterns:

 - **Encapsulation of object creation logic:** The Factory Method and Abstract Factory patterns encapsulate the details of object creation in a separate class or method, which helps to keep the client code simple and focused on its main responsibilities.